 Maternal and Child Undernutrition Progress – The Lancet Series

-This study evaluated the acceptability of multiple micronutrient supplementation and its potential benefits on pregnancy outcomes and maternal micronutrient status in a cohort of pregnant women in rural and urban Sindh, Pakistan through a cluster-randomized design.
-2,378 pregnant women were assigned to receive either iron–folic acid or multiple micronutrient supplements.
-The supplements were administered fortnightly by community health workers who performed home visits to assess tolerance and observe the mothers.
+This study evaluated the acceptability of multiple micronutrient supplementation (MMS) and its potential benefits on pregnancy outcomes and maternal micronutrient status in a cohort of pregnant women in rural and urban Sindh, Pakistan through a cluster-randomized design.
+Pregnant women received either iron-folic acid (IFA) or MMS.
+The data suggest that MMS are well tolerated during pregnancy, but the effect on birthweight is modest.
+The observed effect of MMS on early neonatal mortality, though not statistically significant, suggests the need for further studies and careful assessment of the intervention in health system settings.